msteffan/fundamentals/01_chapter/08_lesson.md

 $ mv joke.txt jokes/joke.txt
 ```

-If you are trying to copy or remove folders, and not files, we need to add "an
+If you are trying to copy or remove folders, not files, we need to add "an
 option" to our command.
 Options are extra settings that we want to apply to our
 commands.
 Options to commands are always of the format `--word` or `-letter`.
 For example, let's try to copy our jokes folder.